Omjjara (Momelotinib)

 Seek immediate medical attention if you experience:

-- liver problems (changes in blood test results)
+- liver problems indicated by blood test changes

 Important Warnings